reactive/data-client/docs/api/useSubscription.md

 Great for keeping resources up-to-date with frequent changes.

-Frequency must be set in [FetchShape](./FetchShape.md), otherwise will have no affect.
+Frequency must be set in [FetchShape](./FetchShape.md), otherwise will have no effect.

 ## Example